isuruar/isuruar/README.md

 <h2>Hi there 👋</h2>
 I'm Isuru Ranaweera.
-Currently a Software Engineering Final Year Undergrad at Esoft Metro Campus, Colombo.
+I am a recent graduate in IT with a computer science background.

 I like experimenting with new technologies, building small projects, and occassionally joining hackathons. ✨